 - Tobacco smoke

 Prokinetic medications, like metoclopramide (Reglan®), bethanechol (Urecholine®) and erythromycin help promote movement (peristalsis) in the GI tract and assist emptying of the stomach.
-Prokinetic medications are given 3-4 times a day, 15 to 30 minutes before meals and at bedtime.
-The dose is dependant upon the child's weight and may need to be adjusted as the child grows.
+Prokinetic medications are given three to four times a day, 15 to 30 minutes before meals and at bedtime.
+The dose is dependent upon the child's weight and may need to be adjusted as the child grows.

 The medications generally are used for a defined period of time as will be discussed by your child's pediatric gastroenterologist.
 The medications help healing to occur so that the child can start feeling better.
 Rarely, the medications are not adequate and surgery for GERD may be discussed by your doctor.

-Pediatric Gastroenterology/Hepatology/Nutrition has a strong interest in advancing the understanding of esophageal diseases, including GERD.
+Pediatric Gastroenterology, Hepatology, and Nutrition has a strong interest in advancing the understanding of esophageal diseases, including GERD.
 You and your child may be offered participation in our research studies.
 These studies may help improve our care of children with similar problems.
 We encourage you to ask plenty of questions in order to make an informed decision.